 It’s worth noting that the Citi Diamond Preferred will be harder for some people to qualify for than others, seeing as the … read full answeraverage credit score in the U.S. is close to the minimum required for approval.
 Be sure to check your free credit score before you apply to assess your odds of being approved.
 Unfortunately, Citi does not allow you to check your Citi Diamond Preferred pre-approval status online at this time.

-The Citi Diamond Preferred credit limit is $500 or more, depending on each applicant’s creditworthiness.
-Once you’re approved for this card, Citibank will determine your specific credit limit based on factors such as your credit history, your annual salary and wages, additional income, and any debt you owe.
-Some cardholders have reported receiving starting limits as high as $12,000.… read full answer
+The Citi Diamond Preferred credit limit starts at $500 and can get over $10,000, according to online forums.
+Once you’re approved for this card, Citibank will determine your specific credit limit based on factors such as your credit history, annual income, and any debt you owe.

 You need at least good credit to be approved for the Citi Diamond Preferred.
 For your best chances at a high limit, you’ll want good-to-excellent credit and plenty of disposable income.
 Even if you don’t receive the limit you want, you can always request a credit limit increase later on.
 You’ll want to wait at least six months from opening your account before requesting an increase though.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.